 The Paurashava is too poor in development of urban services.
 With the development of physical condition of the Paurashava, substantial development will be needed for those services.
 Drinking water supply, sewerage and sanitation facilities and dumping of solid wastes should be emphasized as primary consideration.
-All the people (except 0.5%) are dependent on hand tubewell for drinking water.
-In the Paurashava there are 218 tubewells and most of them are contaminated with iron and arsenic.
-In spite of this, there are 4 deep tubewells in the Paurashava, supplying water 0.5% population.
+All the people are dependent on hand tubewell for drinking water.
 Absence of solid waste dumping ground creates health hazards.
 Absence of covered drain and sewerage system creates sanitation problem in the Paurashava.
 Those problems should be removed through the proper planning and design.